blakebrandon-hub/Google-Maps-Data-Extractor/README.md

 5. **Provide Input:**
    - When prompted, enter your search query (e.g., "breweries in Austin, Texas").
    - The script will process the search results and export the data to a CSV file named `results.csv`.

+## 📜 License

+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+See the `LICENSE` file for details.

 ## ⚠️ Important Notes